 OH can be associated with the use of a certain medications such as chemotherapy drugs and narcotic medications.
-A common cause of orthostatic hypotension is the decrease in volume of circulating blood (hypovolemia) resulting from excessive use of medications that increase urination (diuretics), or from drug therapy (i.e., calcium blockers and nitrates) for the treatment of high blood pressure, heart failure or chest pains (angina pectoris).
+A common cause of OH is the decrease in volume of circulating blood (hypovolemia) resulting from excessive use of medications that increase urination (diuretics), or from drug therapy that widens blood vessels (vasodilators) for the treatment of high blood pressure, heart failure or chest pains (i.e., calcium blockers and nitrates).
 A variety of drugs that interfere with the autonomic nervous system’s reflexes can also cause OH, such as certain antipsychotic (i.e., phenothiazine) and antidepressant drugs.
-Additional drugs have been reported to cause OH, including alcohol, barbiturates, and the chemotherapeutic drug vincristine.
+Additional drugs have been reported to cause OH including alcohol and barbiturates.

 OH is most common in the elderly, postpartum mothers, those who have been on bed rest, and teenagers, because of their large amounts of growth over a small time period.
-Eating disorders such as anorexia nervosa and bulimia nervosa have been known to trigger OH.
-Large amounts of alcohol consumption can dehydrate the body significantly and thus may lead to OH.
+The prevalence increases with age.
+Institutionalized elderly have higher rates of OH than individuals who remain living in the community.

 Symptoms of the following disorders can be similar to those of orthostatic hypotension.
 Comparisons may be useful for a differential diagnosis:

-Although the symptoms are sometimes vague, OH can be diagnosed by a simple test of an individual’s blood pressure when sitting down and then immediately standing up.
+Although the symptoms are sometimes vague, OH can be diagnosed by a simple test of an individual’s blood pressure when sitting down and then immediately upon standing up.
 A significant fall in blood pressure during this test will indicate OH.
-Heart rate is also monitored in both the sitting and standing position and can aide in diagnosis.
+Heart rate is also monitored in both the sitting and standing position and can aid in diagnosis.
 A tilt table test may also be conducted in order to assess blood pressure.
-In this test, a patient will lie flat on a special table or bed while connected to an ECG and blood pressure monitors.
+In this test, a patient will lie flat on a special table or bed while connected to an electrocardiogram (ECG) and blood pressure monitors.
 The table then tilts to create a change in posture from lying to standing.
 Autonomic reflex testing provides an evaluation of autonomic reflexes including baroreflexes and determines whether the OH is neurogenic or not.

-The drug midodrine hydrochloride (Amatine, ProAmatine, Gutron) has been approved by the U.S. Food and Drug Administration (FDA) to treat OH by reducing the radius of blood vessels and thus, increasing blood pressure.
+In 1996, the drug midodrine hydrochloride (ProAmatine®) was approved by the U.S. Food and Drug Administration (FDA) to treat OH by reducing the radius of blood vessels and thus, increasing blood pressure.
 In 2011, the FDA requested additional clinical trials to assess the efficacy of midodrine in individuals with OH.